top of page

 As I wrote in the Introduction to Evolution, evolution is when a population genetically changes from a previous one.
 Specifically, more individuals happen to inherit certain genes that code for certain characteristics.
 This occurs because natural selection selected which offspring variants are best fitted for the current conditions and live long enough to produce more viable offspring than other variants in the population.
 In order for this system to work, nature produces lots of offspring.
 Given time, adaptations will arise and spread throughout the species.

 For example, populations tend to be stable from generation to generation.
 Despite thousands of eggs laid by a fish, only one or two will survive into the next generation to reproduce.
 Dogs have many puppies and cats kittens but on average if a population is stable, over the life of the parents only two on average in sexual species of all those offspring will survive to reproduce.
 An oak tree will produce millions of acorns each year and billions over its life only to have one replace itself in a stable forest.
 What about humans?
 From the time of fertilization until a child grows to a reproductive age there is nearly an 80% death rate before modern medicine and societies.
 Many fertilizations don’t implant.
 Some of those that implant miscarry (a spontaneous abortion in medicine).
 Some offspring die at birth and more later before reaching reproductive age.
 Around the world a woman dies every 2 minutes during pregnancy or giving birth.
 Human parents needed to have many children even a hundred years ago because so many died before adulthood.
 The waste and suffering is incredible to just get a few offspring into the next generation in nearly all the species that live or have ever lived.
-In a theistic world, this God either designed this system of death or allowed it.
+In a theistic world, this God either designed this system that includes so much death or allowed it.
 People want to worship this horrible architect?

-When we look at the history of life on earth, 99.99% of species that have ever existed have gone extinct.
+When we look at the history of life on earth, 99.9% of species that have ever existed have gone extinct.
 There have been at least five huge mass extinctions.
 Sometimes it's a rock from space.
 Another time huge lava flows in Siberia cover the planet for millions of years and poison the air.
 Some species can’t compete against other species, especially if a new species is introduced.
 This can happen due to continental drift or a pregnant founder species onto an island for example.

 The malevolent Designer?